adjust/react_native_sdk/README.md

 $ npm install react-native-adjust --save
 ```

-Then you must install the native dependencies: You can use `react-native` cli tool to add native dependencies automatically then continue the directions below depending on your target OS.
+Then you must install the native dependencies.
+You can use `react-native` cli tool to add native dependencies automatically
+and then continue the directions below depending on your target OS.

 ```
 $ react-native link
 ```

-For **iOS**, you don't need to do much of anything else.
+For **iOS**, you don't need to do anything else.

 For **Android**, you need to include the native module's package manually.

 - Go to your app's `MainApplication.java` class.
-It should be located in `./android/app/src/main/java/[your app]/MainApplication.java`
+It should be located in
+`./android/app/src/main/java/[your app]/MainApplication.java`
 - There is a method called `getPackages()` that looks like this by default:
 ```java
 @Override